drinking-code/css-modules-extractor/README.md

-# Extract names from SCSS modules
+# Extract names from SCSS / CSS modules

 Package for fast extraction of module names from SCSS files.
+Since SCSS is backwards compatible with CSS, this package also works with CSS files.

 Typically, you would do something like this: